Coachbuilder: Specialist market sector

 There remained a market for bodies to fit low production, short-run and luxury cars.
 Custom or bespoke bodies were made and fitted to another manufacturer's rolling chassis by the craftsmen who had previously built bodies for horse-drawn carriages.
 Bespoke bodies are made of hand-shaped sheet metal, often aluminum alloy.
-Pressed or hand-shaped the metal panels were fastened to a wooden frame of particularly light but strong types of wood.
+Pressed or hand-shaped metal panels were fastened to a wooden frame of particularly light but strong types of wood.
 Later many of the more important structural features of the bespoke or custom body such as A, B and C pillars were cast alloy components.
 Some bodies such as those entirely alloy bodies fitted to some Pierce-Arrow cars contained little or no wood, and were mounted on a conventional steel chassis.

 The car manufacturer would offer for sale a chassis frame, drivetrain (consisting of an engine, gearbox, differential, axles, and wheels), brakes, suspension, steering system, lighting system, spare wheel(s), front and rear mudguards (vulnerable and so made of pressed steel for strength and easy repair) and (later) bumpers, scuttle (firewall) and dashboard.
 The very easily damaged honeycomb radiator, later enclosed and protected by a shell or even reduced to an air intake, was or held the visual element identifying the chassis' brand.
 To let car manufacturers maintain some level of control over the final product their warranties could be voided if coachbuilders fitted unapproved bodies.

 As well as bespoke bodies the same coachbuilders also made short runs of more-or-less identical bodies to the order of dealers or the manufacturer of a chassis.
 The same body design might then be adjusted to suit different brands of chassis.
 Examples include Salmons & Sons' Tickford bodies with a patent device to raise or lower a convertible's roof, first used on their 19th-century carriages, or Wingham convertible bodies by Martin Walter.

-Obsolescence

-Separate coachbuilt bodies became obsolete when vehicle manufacturers found they could no longer meet their customers' demands by relying on a simple separate chassis (on which a custom or bespoke body could be built) mounted on leaf springs on beam axles.
-Unibody or monocoque combined chassis and body structures became standardised during the middle years of the 20th century to provide the rigidity required by improved suspension systems without incurring the heavy weight, and consequent fuel penalty of a truly rigid separate chassis.
-The improved more supple suspension systems gave vehicles better road-holding and much improved the ride experienced by passengers.